 Section A: Publication and authorship

-- Review process are blind peer review.
+- Review process are double blind peer review.

 - The factors that are taken into account in review are relevance, soundness, significance, originality, readability and language.